 TLDR:

-Problem: The average person does not log or track their workouts / exercise, whether it be due to lack of experience, motivation, or existing outlets being too complex / not engaging.
+Problem: The average person does not log or track their workouts, whether it be due to lack of experience, motivation, or existing outlets being too complex or not engaging.

 Solution: I designed Progression, a mobile workout logbook, focused on simplicity, motivation, and accessibility for everyone of absolutely any experience level.